skip to Main Content

 Opposition / Re-Examination Proceedings

 IIPRD also provides complete support for the pre-grant as well as post-grant opposition procedures with respect to a patent.
-An interested party may oppose the grant of the patent based on grounds of opposition allowed under the respective laws by providing technical and legal arguments and associated references.
+An interested party may oppose the grant of the patent based on grounds of opposition allowed under the respective laws by providing technical and legal arguments and associated prior art references.
 IIPRD offers services to such clients in searching relevant prior art references and drafting Opposition Letters, which include all such references.
 IIPRD also offers its Services in drafting a complete Response to Opposition which includes legal as well as technical arguments that can be used to enable the allowance of the claims in the application/affirm the validity of the opposed patent claims.

 Some of the Salient Features of our Patent Prosecution Services include: